 ASE medium/heavy truck certification is recommended but not required.
+If you cannot find team members to meet the above requirements, consult with your ASE Education Foundation field manager.

 In addition to the ETL, the Initial Accreditation evaluation team has three team members.
-If the program is manufacturer-specific (e.g., ASEP, ASSET, T-TEN, etc.) it is recommended that the team members be from dealers associated with that manufacturer.
 If the program is generic, it is recommended the team members be from a mixture of dealer and aftermarket repair facilities.

 In addition to the ETL, the Renewal of Accreditation evaluation team has two team members.
-If the program is manufacturer-specific (e.g., ASEP, ASSET, T-TEN, etc.) it is recommended the team members be from dealers associated with that manufacturer.
 If the program is generic, it is recommended the team members be from a mixture of dealer and aftermarket repair facilities.

 Each program requesting accreditation must also identify their choice for an alternate evaluation team member should one of the other team members be unable to participate on the date(s) of the evaluation.

-The alternate team member may be from a dealership, an aftermarket repair facility, or a current advisory committee member who did not participate in the self-evaluation completed by the advisory committee as part of the application process.
-No more than one current advisory committee member can serve as a team member during the on-site evaluation.
+Team members may be advisory committee members as long as they did not participate in the program self-evaluation.